 6. Mechanical Keyboards Are Easier To Customize

 You can choose keys and switches for their tactile response or based on how they sound.
 Some people prefer keys that offer more resistance, for instance.
-Others may prioritize finding the most satisfying clicking sound coming from their keys as they work.
+Others may prioritize finding the most satisfying clicking sound from their keys as they work.

 For instance, video editors may like to have their playback controls a different color from their keyframing commands.